joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/15/us/renee-good-ice-agent-comply-legal.html

 **After multiple signings, the Reds' bullpen is improved, but where’s the offense?**\
-`New signings Pierce Johnson and Caleb Ferguson, along with the re-signed Emilio Pagán help solidify the Reds' 2026 bullpen.`\
+`New signees Pierce Johnson and Caleb Ferguson, along with the re-signed Emilio Pagán, help solidify the Reds' 2026 bullpen.`\
 https://nytimes.com/athletic/6975205/2026/01/15/cincinnati-reds-pierce-johnson-bullpen-improvement/

 **Florida Panthers visit President Trump at White House to celebrate 2025 Stanley Cup win**\